reflectoring/reflectoring.github.io/_posts/2021-07-31-complete-guide-to-csrf.md

 Here is a list of important points from the article for quick reference:
 1. A CSRF attack leverages the implicit trust placed in user session cookies by many web applications.
 2. To prevent CSRF attacks, web applications need to build mechanisms to distinguish a legitimate request from a trusted user of a website from a forged request crafted by an attacker but sent by the trusted user.
-3. An anti-CSRF token is a random string shared between the user’s browser and the web application and is a common type of server-side CSRF protection.
+3. An (anti-)CSRF token is a random string shared between the user’s browser and the web application and is a common type of server-side CSRF protection.
-4. There are two common implementation techniques of Anti-CSRF Tokens known as :
+4. There are two common implementation techniques of CSRF Tokens known as :
  - Synchronizer Token Pattern
  - Double Submit Cookie